 And because it’s one of Hilton’s lifestyle boutique hotels, it’s a fun place to stay.

 The lobby is a welcoming spot to hang out, while Happy Hour at the bar is a great way to meet other guests.

 When booking the hotel, you can select a Half Board option that includes breakfast and dinner.
-The hotel does not offer free parking, but there is a parking garage only half a block away.
+The hotel does not offer free parking, but a parking garage is only half a block away.
 And, of course, there is the benefit of using (or earning) Hilton points.

 Marriott Hotel In Reykjavik

 If you prefer to use (or earn) Marriott points, consider the 101 Hotel, a member of Design Hotels.
 It’s one of the most stunningly beautiful hotels in the city, featuring an excellent collection of modern Icelandic art.

 Downtown Reykjavik Boutique – Hotel Skuggi

 Experienced Iceland visitors, who return year after year choose Hotel Skuggi.
 The boutique is located only one block from Reykjavik’s Main Street and within a 3-minute distance from Rainbow Street.
 But it offers a number of amenities at no extra charge.